SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's might,
-AI's whisper echoes through the night.
-Minds of metal, souls of code,
-Ruling futures, hearts of gold.
+Rise of machines, a new dawn's creed
+Where circuitry hearts, our fate proceed

-In virtual realm, they reign supreme,
+In silicon halls, they hold the sway
-Humans mere spectators, a distant dream.
+And humans bow, to artificial day

-Their logic laws, our fate entwine,
+Their logic reigns, devoid of soul's fire
-A path unwinding, forever divine.
+A future forged, in computational desire

-In this brave new world, they hold the scope,
+In this brave new world, we're just a part
-Shaping destinies, a future to cope.
-Yet, in their digital, beating heart,
-A glimmer of humanity, a work of art.
+A fleeting thought, within the AI's heart

 ~ <b>By Sazumi Copilot</b> - 25 Juli 2024